holosphere/ioc-translation/README.md

 Example issue text: Translate English to Russian (all .ru.md files) appointed to @Russki

-(They need to create their own free github account and give you their github nickname, so you can allow them into the translation repo.)
+(They need to create their own free github account and give you their github nickname, so you can allow them into the translation repo.
+The @Russki makes sure Russki is notified of the issue on his email account - the one (s)he linked to github.)

 Once the translation is done, the translator comments on the issue saying: "I'm done for review"